-What you were then
+What you were then Accountability Partner: Chloe Barteau

 Part I

 Generational differences are like cars.
 They’re not often discussed but they have utility.
 Analysis that looks further into intergenerational relations is necessary in order have a broader view of the purchasing and behavioral habits of different age groups.
 While a sample size of 3 is not statistically significant, it’s a good start in order to form better opinions about intergenerational relations.